mennatabuelnaga/seda-rust/DEVELOPING.md

 ## Dev-Container

-If you are using [VSCode](https://code.visualstudio.com/) and [docker](https://www.docker.com/) you can open the project in a dev [container](https://containers.dev/) where all deps will be installed already.
+If you are using [VSCode](https://code.visualstudio.com/) and [docker](https://www.docker.com/) you can open the project in a [dev-container](https://github.com/Microsoft/vscode-remote-release) where all deps will be installed already.
 Otherwise please see the [dev dependencies](#dev-dependencies).

 ## Dev Dependencies